Launch escape system

-A launch escape system (LES) or launch abort system (LAS) is a crew-safety system connected to a space capsule that can be used to quickly separate the capsule from its launch vehicle in case of an emergency requiring the abort of the launch, such as an impending explosion.
+A launch escape system (LES) or launch abort system (LAS) is a crew-safety system connected to a space capsule.
+It is used in the event of a critical emergency to quickly separate the capsule from its launch vehicle in case of an emergency requiring the abort of the launch, such as an impending explosion.
 The LES is typically controlled by a combination of automatic rocket failure detection, and a manual activation for the crew commander's use.
-The LES may be used while the launch vehicle is still on the launch pad, or during its ascent.
+The LES may be used while the launch vehicle is on the launch pad, or during its ascent.
 Such systems are usually of three types: